Plain summary

 Dependency on Selection

-Influence techniques operate only after selection eligibility exists.
-A business cannot be "optimized" into the candidate set.
-If the selection layer excludes a business, influence techniques have no effect.
+AEO operates only after selection eligibility exists.
+A business cannot be retrieved into the candidate set through content optimization alone.
+If the selection layer excludes a business, retrieval-path influence has no effect.

 Scope Limitation

-Influence techniques cannot fix selection problems.
-If a business is excluded because its capabilities are unclear, no amount of content optimization will resolve the issue.
+AEO cannot fix selection problems.
+If a business is excluded because its capabilities are unclear, no amount of retrieval optimization will resolve the issue.
 The selection layer must be addressed directly.

 Retrieval / Ranking Layer